Profirator/project-config/docs/master.md

 The PoC is getting it's real time data from a Niota platfrom.
 Information is routed via Apache Nifi, and fed to Orion Context broker.
 In Niota, there is an mqtt consumer, which the Apache Nifi is subscribing to.

-The requirement is the the is a consumer provided by niota administrator.
+The requirement is that the is a consumer provided by niota administrator.
+If niota is not available, the data is not available on the PoC platfrom.

 ### Connecting new datasources